Updated August 28, 2023

 Introduction to Animation in After Effects

 Adobe After Effects software is developed and maintained by Adobe Systems.
-It was originally developed in January 1993 by David Herbstman, David Simons, Daniel Wilk David M. Cotter, and Russell Belfe at the company of Science and Art, after that, it was hired by the Adobe in 1994.
+It was originally developed in January 1993 by David Herbstman, David Simons, Daniel Wilk, David M. Cotter, and Russell Belfe at the company of Science and Art; after that, it was hired by Adobe in 1994.
 Adobe After Effect is used for Visual effects, Motion Graphics, Compositing and different types of Animation in our project.
 Animation is the basic part of Adobe After Effects software.
-Animation gives moving appearance to your object and connects it to the real world and we can make changes until we get the best result of our model in our project.
+Animation gives a moving appearance to your object and connects it to the real world, and we can make changes until we get the best result of our model in our project.

 Animating Objects in Adobe After Effects

 Animation gives a realistic view of our model.
 Here you will learn how to animate in your project in a step by step manner.
-Let’s start our tutorial in a very interesting way.
+But, first, let’s start our tutorial in a very interesting way.

-Step 3: Now I will apply gradient to this layer.
-For applying gradient double click on the rectangle icon on the top left corner of the working area.
+Step 3: Now, I will apply the gradient to this layer.
+For applying the gradient, double click on the rectangle icon on the top left corner of the working area.